Analysis | North Carolina Republicans’ long track record of unconstitutional laws

 The ruling questions the General Assembly’s “commitment to enacting constitutionally compliant, non-discriminatory election laws,” given the stunning number of election-related bills passed by the legislative body that have subsequently been struck down as unconstitutional.

-In a lengthy footnote, Wynn’s decision lists out the recent rulings overturning the General Assembly’s election-related legislation.
-Taken together they illustrate what happens when a legislature protected by a gerrymander thinks it can act with impunity.
+In a lengthy footnote, Wynn’s decision lists the recent rulings overturning the General Assembly’s election-related legislation.
+Taken together, they illustrate what happens when a legislature protected by a gerrymander thinks it can act with impunity.
 We’ve listed those rulings below.

 - In 2016, a federal court ruled that the General Assembly “unjustifiably, and therefore unconstitutionally, relied on race in drawing lines” for state legislative districts in 2011, which Wynn characterizes as “among the largest racial gerrymanders ever confronted by a federal court.”